reactabular/reactabular/README.md

 ## Inline Editing a Table

 As you noticed in the custom column section above, Reactabular provides access to table cell rendering.
-You could implement various cell customizations on top of this.
-To make it easier to implement custom editors, Reactabular comes with a little shortcut.
-Here's an example:
+This approach can be used to provide inline editing for tables.

 ```javascript
 var cells = require('reactabular').cells;